hzeller/upnp-display/README.md

 [gmrender-resurrect](http://github.com/hzeller/gmrender-resurrect)
 ... which is perfect in the network or even run on the same machine.

+#### Special characters
+While the titles and album names can contain the full UTF-8 characters set, the LCD displays can't show them by default.
+The LCD displays allow for adding custom character bitmaps so this _could_ be implemented, but isn't at this time.

 #### LCD Displays
 We can't check the 'busy'-status of the LCD display, as we can't read from the interface (the LCD operats at 5V and the GPIO pins only tolerate 3.3V).
 Hence